 Duration of the course

-The course as presented on this page covers 3 working days.
+The course as presented on this page covers either 2 full working days or 3 evening sessions.
 Customization is possible, though, so feel free to contact me if you have additional questions or requirements.

 Course material is available for Java and C#.

 This course is offered in house, in person.
 This facilitates interaction and asking questions and will make sure that participants get the most out of the course.
 It also allows me to adapt my material, examples and exercises as much as possible to your specific requirements.

 I work with a maximum group size of 12 participants.
 Currently, I’m only able to deliver this course in the Netherlands, or any other location sufficiently close.